The upcoming election is a presidential primary. Learn About Presidential Primaries

 Your state automatically registers people to vote at the address on their drivers license or other state issued ID card.
 If you have moved but have not updated your ID with your new address, changed your name or want to add a political party selection, you must update your voter registration.
 Click here to check to see if you are registered to vote, and update your registration if needed.

-You can register to vote and cast your ballot on Election Day at your polling place or local elections office.
-Bring a valid ID and proof of residence with you.
+You can register and cast your ballot on Election Day at your local elections office.
+Bring a valid ID and proof or residence with you.

 To vote in person absentee, you request, fill out, and return your ballot while at your local elections office.
 You may also register to vote in person.